apeatu/theteller-android-sdk/README.md

 > **SECURITY ALERT**
 > You should never store your **API KEY** on the user's device

-###  1.5 Saving Cards feature
+###  1.5 Checking for Saving Cards before initializing
-Use the `GhMobileMoneyPresenter` and  `CardPresenter` to check for saved mobile money numbers or saved cards
+You can implore the `GhMobileMoneyPresenter` and  `CardPresenter` to list already saved mobile money numbers or cards for a user to choose from by calling `checkForSavedGHMobileMoney(email)` and `checkForSavedCards(email)` on instances of them respectively.
+This is useful for a smooth user experience.

             GhMobileMoneyPresenter ghMobileMoneyPresenter;
             CardPresenter cardPresenter;